-Complete the North Carolina Residency Determination Service (RDS) application.
+Each prospective student must complete the North Carolina Residency Determination Service (RDS) application.
+RDS online application.
 This is used to determine whether a student qualifies for in-state or out-of-state tuition as defined per Session Law 2013-360.
 Upon completion of the RDS application, students receive a personal Residency Certification Number (RCN).
 Students should retain this number for their records.
-RDS informs each student of their residency status for the purpose of tuition immediately upon completion of the RDS online application.